sralloza/rpi-provisioner/README.md

 2. Create pi user, enable ssh and setup wifi connection in the SD card -> use the [boot](#boot) command
 3. Insert the SD card in the raspberry and turn it on.
 Wait a couple minutes, as the first boot takes a while.
 4. Find the raspberry's IP address -> use the [find](#find) command
+5. If you don't have a ssh key, create one with `ssh-keygen -t rsa`
+6. Create the authorized_keys file -> more info about its format in the [authorized-keys](#authorized-keys) docs
-5. Create deployer user, configure SSH, disable pi login and setup static IP -> use the [layer1](#layer1) command
+7. Create deployer user, configure SSH, disable pi login and setup static IP -> use the [layer1](#layer1) command
-6. Update and upgrade packages, install some libraries, zsh, tailscale and docker -> use the [layer2](#layer2) command
+8. Update and upgrade packages, install some libraries, zsh, tailscale and docker -> use the [layer2](#layer2) command

 ## Problems & Solutions